-The United States is still allowing Canadians into the United States during the Coronavirus.
-The US has temporarily stopped a few of their US Immigration Programs but most of them are still active including temporary residents: visitors, workers, students.
+*Update July 2020: The United States is still allowing Canadians into the United States during the Coronavirus.
+The US has temporarily stopped a few of its US Immigration Programs but most of them are still active including temporary residents: visitors, workers, students.
 Learn more about which US immigration programs are still active!

 Did you know that many Canadians are moving to the US during the COVID outbreak?
 Some industries in the US are even hiring Canadian workers at this time!
 Others are deciding to wait until the 2020 election results to make the move and start their immigration process.
 We encourage those looking to immigrate to not wait for the 2020 election for a few important reasons.

 Moving to Canada